learnk8s/learnk8s.io/src/custom-authentication/content.md

 This time the request succeeds — it passed both the authentication _and_ the authorisation stage.

-_Your expectaions came true — Alice is able to access the cluster by using her username and password from the LDAP directory!_
+_Your expectations came true — Alice is able to access the cluster by using her username and password from the LDAP directory!_

 > If you make several quickly consecutive requests with the same authentication token, only the first one will be handled by the authentication service.
 This is because the API server caches the response from the authentication service and reuses it for future similar requests.
 By default, the cache duration is 2 minutes.